Heaventears/piserver-vpnrouter/README.md

 # piserver-vpnrouter
-Piserver with vpnrouter builtin with nordvpn
+Piserver with vpnrouter pihole builtin with nordvpn and password manager and entire network protection

+MAKE SURE YOU VIEW THIS IN RAW FORMAT!!!!
+GITHUB IS BAD AT FORMATTING

 step 1: